Five injured after helicopter crash

-A helicopter with five people onboard crashed just before 9am today at Ngamatea Station between Waiouru and the Kaweka Range.
+A helicopter with five people onboard crashed just before 9am today at Timahanga Station between Waiouru and the Kaweka Range, on the Napier Taihape Road.

-Three rescue helicopters from Hawke's Bay and Taupo have picked up five people and taken them to hospital.
+Three rescue helicopters from Hawke's Bay, Palmerston North and Taupo have picked up five people and taken them to hospital.

-The Lowe Corporation Rescue Helicopter has flown a critically injured patient to Hawke's Bay Hospital and another helicopter is on its way.
-Another chopper is heading to Bridge Pa aerodrome, also in Hastings, but no information is yet available about the patient.
+The Lowe Corporation Rescue Helicopter has flown a critically injured patient to Hawke's Bay Hospital and two more helicopters are on their way.

 Ngamatea does hunting safaris as well as farming.